qmlbook/qt6book/docs/ch04-qmlstart/transformations.md

 The circle increments the x-position on each click and the box will rotate on each click.
 The triangle will rotate and scale the image up on each click, to demonstrate a combined transformation.
 For the scaling and rotation operation we set `antialiasing: true` to enable anti-aliasing, which is switched off (same as the clipping property `clip`) for performance reasons.
 In your own work, when you see some rasterized edges in your graphics, then you should probably switch smoothing on.

 ::: tip
 To achieve better visual quality when scaling images, it is recommended to scale down instead of up.
 Scaling an image up with a larger scaling factor will result in scaling artifacts (blurred image).
-When scaling an image you should consider using \`\` antialiasing: true\`\` to enable the usage of a higher quality filter.
+When scaling an image you should consider using ``smooth: true`` to enable the usage of a higher quality filter at the cost of performance.
 :::

 The background `MouseArea` covers the whole background and resets the object values.